A brown floral plate with no back haystack cookies. Some are decorated with icing and sprinkles.

 Since chocolate haystacks are a no-bake recipe, you will first have to heat up a few ingredients on the stove top to make the chocolate sauce.

 Once everything is melted together, you simply pour it over the oats and coconut.
-When the mixture starts to cool, it will become thicker.
-That is when you can drop little spoonful’s of the mixture to make the cookies.
-Once they are full cool they will be set enough to pick up and eat!
+When the mixture starts to cool, it will become thicker and can be formed into cookies.

-This recipe uses cocoa powder to make the sweet chocolate sauce for the haystacks, which I find works better for these cookies.
-Some recipe that call for melting chocolate chips, or pieces of chocolate, will melt and become messy on your fingers.
-The use of cocoa powder seems to keep the chocolate intact.
+This recipe uses cocoa powder to make the sweet chocolate sauce for the haystacks, which I prefer for this recipe.
+Some recipe that call for melting chocolate chips, melt and become messy on your fingers.
+The use of cocoa powder will help keep the chocolate intact.

 Freezing and storing chocolate haystacks